The BCMA Influence global Chapter has been launched in recognition of the challenges that brands face in this often-complex sector

 Rich is the co-founder and MD of Fourth Floor Creative, a fast-growing creative agency that works with online creators to set-up high-quality commercial deals and premium services, enabling them to get on with making amazing videos and livestreams.
 Rich has spent over 20 years working in the media, much of it running media brands in the videogames sector.
 For the past five years, he’s worked with YouTube phenomenon the Yogscast, dubbed the ‘UK’s kings of YouTube’ by the BBC.
 Fourth Floor Creative was set up in partnership with the Yogscast.
 Rich is also a visiting professor at Sunderland University, consulting on new media trends.

-Professor Jonathan Hardy, BA MA PhD FHEA, University of East London
+Jonathan Hardy, BA MA PhD FHEA, Professor of Communications and Media, University of the Arts London

-Jonathan Hardy is Professor of Media and Communications.
+Jonathan Hardy is Professor of Communications and Media at the University of the Arts London.
 He is recognised internationally as a leading theorist of media political economy and for specialisms including media-advertising relationships, media systems, and media policy.
 He teaches and writes on the political economy of convergent media; international communications and comparative media systems research; the relationships between media and marketing communications; digital journalism; communications law and regulation; media policy and reform.
 He teaches and writes on media industries, marketing communications, policy and media reform.
 His books include Critical Political Economy of the Media (Routledge 2014), Cross-Media Promotion (Peter Lang 2010) and Western Media Systems (Routledge 2008).